auerswal/bnas2018/hw2-reports/README.md

 Cleaning up...
 ```

-Manually importing Paramiko in a Python interpreter showed, that a
+Manually importing Paramiko in a Python interpreter showed that a
 dependency of Paramiko was not installed:

 ```